 If you can’t take your normal route home, how will you get there?
 Who will you go with?
 Where will you meet if your street is a no-go zone?

 Some houses, streets and neighbourhoods may not be safe to stay in and you may have to leave home in a hurry.

-If your street was evacuated where would you go?
-What would you take?
+If your street is evacuated where will you go?
+What will you take?
 What about pets?
 Do your neighbours need your help?